Using the H5P Drag & Drop Tool

 5. Click Done to save your drop zone and add it to the activity.
 You can add as many drop zones as you like, to be filled with draggables in later steps.

 6. Your drop zone will appear in the activity.
-You can change its size and position using the pop-up menu, or delete it.
+You can change its size and position or delete it using the pop-up menu.